 Early wake up calls followed by an English breakfast.
 Everyone mounts their companion and the safari starts heading towards the so-called Seven Sisters.
 After have crossed the seven hills (seven sisters) we ride through Sinya Village and continue towards lunch, served under a shady tree.
 The terrain varies from opened grassland to beautiful canopy forests.
 The day offers good chance of seeing plains game such as zebras, giraffes and wildebeests but most important is the presence of the shy antelope, the Gerenuk that we will keep an eye for as we ride along.
 The night is spent at an astonishing place, hopefully the night is clear and you will get the feeling being watched by four powerful mountains, Mt Meru, Namanga, Longido and the most legendary of all, Mt Kilimanjaro.

 Wake up with the sun, taking directions for the Kenyan border.
 This day will be spent tracking the footsteps of the biggest land living mammal, the elephant.
 Hopefully we have good luck tracking and get the chance to see these giants from the back of a horse.
 The night will be spent overlooking the pans with its plains game on constant alert for predators.
 Hopefully this night is clear, as apart from the view of the mountains within this area, the night sky is a mind-blowing site.

 Kilimanjaro Elephant ride Day 8

-The last morning has arisen and the safari has come to its end, enjoy a big breakfast before directions aretaken towards civilization, depending on road conditions about 3 hours journey back to the airport.
-For those who fly out late there is a day room available at Kili villa.
+The last morning has arisen and the safari has come to its end, enjoy a big breakfast before directions are taken towards civilization, depending on road conditions about 3 hours journey back to the airport.
+For those who fly out late there is a day room at the polo club.

 Safari ends…for this time…

-For more images of Kilimanjaro Elephant Ride, click here
+For images of our Kilimanjaro Elephant Ride, click here

 To find out more about the safari please contact us on: [email protected]